Tuesday, December 20, 2022

 More U.K. Obscurities On U.S. Labels: The Searchers "Popcorn Double Feature"

-he Searchers-Popcorn Double Feature/Lovers U.S. Kapp K-811 1967
+The Searchers-Popcorn Double Feature/Lovers U.S. Kapp K-811 1967

 The Searchers had a fairly modest impact on the United States charts starting in February 1964 when "Needles And Pins" reached #11 and introduced them to the American hit parade .
-After that they managed six more hits in the American Top 40 with a staggering 17 singles released from '64-'66 mostly on the Kapp label (their earlier releases were on Liberty and a few odd ones on Mercury).
+After that they managed six more hits in the American Top 40 with a staggering 17 singles released from '64-'66 mostly on the Kapp label (their earlier releases were on Liberty and a few on Mercury).
 By 1967 the band's American career was past life support and were another British Invasion band in the morgue with a toe tag, "killed by flower power and psychedelia" (or just plain overkill).

 The band always had a knack for covering interesting American tracks, so for their final U.S. release in February 1967 on Kapp they chose a tune called "Popcorn Double Feature" (issued in the previous month in the U.K. as Pye 7N 17225).
 It was later released by American artist Tim Wilde on Tower in July.
 Unfortunately as was the case with their previous singles , it saw no chart action in the States.